Hakalon/hakachain/README.md

 use command below to start the console of each node.

 ```=bash
-geth --datadir ./data/node1 --networkid 111 --port 2000 console
+geth --datadir ./node1/data --networkid 111 --port 2000 console
-geth --datadir ./data/node2 --networkid 111 --port 2001 console
+geth --datadir ./node2/data --networkid 111 --port 2001 console
-geth --datadir ./data/miner1 --networkid 111 --port 2000 console
+geth --datadir ./miner1/data --networkid 111 --port 2002 console
-geth --datadir ./data/miner2 --networkid 111 --port 2000 console
+geth --datadir ./miner2/data --networkid 111 --port 2003 console

-//if you are using windows like me, you sholud put --ipcdisable in command when you open more than 2 console the same time.
+//if you are using windows like me, you sholud put --ipcdisable in command when you open more than 2 console on the same time.

-// geth --ipcdisable --datadir ./data/node2 --networkid 111 --port 2001 console
+// geth --ipcdisable --datadir ./node2/data --networkid 111 --port 2001 console

 ```